 (b) Verification that all required telemetry is operational and accurate;

-(c) Completion of the requirements of Section 5.3.5, ERCOT Quarterly Stability Assessment;
+(c) Submission of the Large Load to ERCOT for inclusion in the ERCOT Quarterly Stability Assessment (QSA) process pursuant to Section 5.3.5, ERCOT Quarterly Stability Assessment.
+Completion of any Subsynchronous Oscillation (SSO) studies required under Protocol Section 3.22.1.4, Large Load Interconnection Assessment, are not required prior to submission for or inclusion in the QSA process;

-(d) Completion and approval of any required Subsynchronous Oscillation (SSO) studies, SSO Mitigation plan, SSO Countermeasures, and SSO monitoring, if required; and
+(d) Completion and approval of any required SSO studies, SSO Mitigation plan, SSO Countermeasures, and SSO monitoring prior to Initial Energization, if required.
+Completion of SSO studies, SSO Mitigation plan, SSO Countermeasures, and SSO monitoring shall not be required prior to initiation of or inclusion in the ERCOT Quarterly Stability Assessment process pursuant to Section 5.3.5; and

 (e) Submission of a current Load Commissioning Plan (LCP) meeting the requirements of Section 9.2.4, Load Commissioning Plan.